ftlabs/tech-radar/README.md

 Booleans are the value `false` or any other value, e.g. `&bool=false` is false; `&bool=true` is true, Numbers are any positive real number.
 E.g. `&number=0.1`, `&number=50`

+* filter (String) - Filter the data using Regular Expressions.
 * sortcol (String) - It will try to sort the column numerically and will do so if any of the items start with a number.
 Failing to find any numbers it will sort it alphabetically.
 The groups will be drawn on the graph.
 * showcol (Array) - Other columns to show as headers in the table, all other information can be revealed with a click.
 * dashboard (Boolean) - whether to hide the options and settings